elyase/ethers-py/README.md

 # ethers-py
-Python library for interacting with the Ethereum Blockchain

-(essentially a wrapper around the great [ethers-rs](https://github.com/gakonst/ethers-rs)
+Python library for interacting with the Ethereum Blockchain and bindings for the great [ethers-rs](https://github.com/gakonst/ethers-rs)

 ## Usage/Examples